| Home →

 seeds, or nuts?
 Afterward, write down everything you've learned from

+your own observations into a nature journal.
 Be sure to include a list of observations of things you cannot

 explain.
 For example, while walking past a cattail swamp I was